2020/21 Council Tax Billing Questions and Answers

 - Why haven't I received my bill yet?

-- Council Tax bills are being issued and you should start receiving these from Monday 11 March.
-It may take a few weeks to issue all bills so don't panic if you don't received one straight away.
-If you have not received your Council Tax notice by 31 March 2019, please contact us.
+- Council Tax bills are currently being issued and you should receive it soon.
+It may take a few weeks to issue all bills so don't panic if you don't receive one straight away.
+If you have not received your Council Tax notice by 31 March 2020, please contact us.

 - I don't pay Council Tax so why have I received a bill?